influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 InfluxDB [system buckets](/influxdb/cloud/reference/internals/system-buckets/)
 contain data related to the InfluxDB monitoring and alerting system.
-Although the retention period for system buckets in both InfluxDB Cloud and InfluxDB OSS 2.x is only seven days, if you want to migrate this data, use the same method described above [to migrate time series data](#migrate-time-series-data).
+Although the retention period for system buckets in both InfluxDB Cloud and InfluxDB 2.x is only seven days, if you want to migrate this data, use the same method described above [to migrate time series data](#migrate-time-series-data).

 #### Export and write data in a single command